lmullen/academic-article-latex/README.markdown

 Your document must be compiled with `xelatex`.
 The basic command that you will enter at the command prompt is this:

 		$ xelatex my-document.tex

+Like most LaTeX documents, you will probably have to compile the document several times so that all the links and references are properly worked out.

 ### Options ###